Distributional Principal Autoencoders: Distributional Principal Autoencoders

 We start with describing how the DPA procedure for a fixed $k$ proposed in the previous section fits into our current model framework with a varying $k$.
 For the following, we first expand the latent space to the full dimension of data and later impose constraints to the subspaces in a way that induces an ordering.
 Specifically, we consider an encoder $e(.):\bbR^p\to\bbR^p$ and a decoder $d(.):\bbR^p\to\bbR^p$ (part of whose arguments can be noise).
 Let noise $\varepsilon\sim\cN(0,I_p)$ which also has the same dimension as data.
 Consider now any $k\in\{0,1,\dots,p\}$.
 For the encoder, we simply adopt the criterion in \eqref{eq:obj_enc} to the first $k$ components of our current encoder in $\bbR^p$, which becomes

 while the remaining $p-k$ components of the encoder are left unconstrained for now.
-For the decoder, the following proposition inspires an adaptive way that allows the decoder to take a varying number of components from the encoder. \begin{proposition} For any invertible map $e$ such that $e(X)\overset{d}= \varepsilon$ (assume it exists), there exists an optimal decoder $d^*$ such that $d^*(e_{1:k}(x),\varepsilon_{(k+1):p})\sim P^*_{e_{1:k},x}$ for all $k$. \end{proposition} It indicates that for any encoder $e$ whose distribution coincides with that of $\varepsilon$ (which holds without loss of generality when the encoder is expressive enough), there exists a joint optimal decoder that takes as arguments the first $k$ components of encoder $e_{1:k}(x)$ and additional $(p-k)$-dimensional noise $\varepsilon_{(k+1):p}$ and that matches the oracle reconstructed distribution $P^*_{e_{1:k},X}$ for all $k$ simultaneously.
+For the decoder, the following proposition inspires an adaptive way that allows the decoder to take a varying number of components from the encoder. \begin{proposition} For any invertible map $e$ such that $e(X)\overset{d}= \varepsilon$ (assume it exists), there exists an optimal decoder $d^*$ such that $d^*(e_{1:k}(x),\varepsilon_{(k+1):p})\sim P^*_{e_{1:k},x}$ for all $k$. \end{proposition} It indicates that for any encoder $e$ whose push-forward of $X$ coincides with the noise distribution, there exists a joint optimal decoder that takes as arguments the first $k$ components of the encoder $e_{1:k}(x)$ together with additional $(p-k)$-dimensional noise $\varepsilon_{(k+1):p}$ and that matches the oracle reconstructed distribution $P^*_{e_{1:k},X}$ for all $k$ simultaneously.
+The condition $e(X)\overset{d}=\varepsilon$ is not a real restriction: any encoder can be composed with a normalising transformation to satisfy it without changing the subspace it identifies, and in practice the neural network classes we use are expressive enough for this to hold.

 Motivated by this result, we devise the following procedure to sample from a reconstructed distribution for any $k\in\{0,1,\dots,p\}$: \begin{enumerate}[(i)] \item For a data sample $X$, obtain the latent variable from the encoder, i.e.\ $Z=e(X)$. \item Keep only the first $k$ components of the latent variable while filling the remaining $p-k$ dimensions with i.i.d.\ standard Gaussian noise entries, i.e.\ $\tilde{Z}=(Z_1,\dots,Z_k,\varepsilon_{k+1},\dots,\varepsilon_p)$. \item Obtain a reconstructed sample from the decoder, i.e.\ $Y=d(\tilde{Z})$. \end{enumerate} To learn the oracle reconstructed distribution $P^*_{e_{1:k},X}$, the decoder formulation in \eqref{eq:obj_dec} becomes